 - Morning tea & lunch

 - Private en suite accommodation at Lochmara Lodge.
-Please note that upgrades are available to rooms with a sea view at additional cost.

 - Water transfers of kayak and luggage to Picton